 Review by Ian Keogh

-The art makes Fantastic Four/The Inhumans a schizophrenic collection, accentuated by the title billing being reversed for the actual presentation, which leads with the Inhumans.
+The art makes Fantastic Four/The Inhumans a schizoid collection, accentuated by the title billing being reversed for the actual presentation, which leads with the Inhumans.
 The connection is the writing team of Carlos Pacheco and Rafael Marín being responsible for plotting both stories, and they’re both good.

 Pacheco and Marín slightly reconfigure the origins of the Inhumans and their background with a clever piece of extra information that bolsters the main story.
 It was long ago revealed that they’re a genetic offshoot of the Kree race, and for centuries on reaching puberty their children have entered the Terrigen Mists to transform them into a unique form differing from every other Inhuman.
 It transpires this has a greater application than the previously assumed random generation.
 The plot has the Kree enslaving the Inhumans and using their variety of powers as a unique combat force for galactic conquest.